Bleeding Kansas in Context

 The outbreak of the violence that dominates Kansas in 1856 comes less than two years after you ventured west.

 With nothing for you back in Ohio, you and your family had loaded up and headed into the unknown, past Mississippi and north of Missouri.

-It was a long and grueling journey in your homemade wagon — one that cost everything you had.
+It was a long and gruelling journey in your homemade wagon — one that cost everything you had.
 It forced you to follow roads you could barely see, cross swift and dangerous rivers, and ration what little food you carried just to make it through.

 Despite the land’s relentless attempts to kill you, your search was rewarded.
 A cherished piece of land, a home built strong and sturdy with your blood and sweat within its foundation.